cpt-jenning/DataScience/README.md

 # DataScience
-Repository contains all projects I have to submit during "Data Science Specialization" courses at coursera.org
+Repository contains all projects I had have to submit during "Data Science Specialization" courses at coursera.org